10 Incredible Specialty Coffee Shops in Paris (for Coffee Nerds!)

 Lomi was fairly busy when we stopped in, and there was only a single barista holding down the fort (is there a French expression that means the same thing?).

-Still, the barista was friendly and welcoming, and when I asked about my coffee choices for a filter, he first asked me light or dark, then asked what flavors I was looking for.
+Still, the barista was friendly and welcoming, and when I asked about my coffee choices for a filter, he first asked me if I prefer light or dark, then asked what flavors I was looking for.
 I said fruity, so he pulled out a natural Ethiopian coffee and went to work.
 A few minutes later, the coffee was served!

 I’ll be honest, the coffee wasn’t the best I had in Paris.
 Which is probably at least partially due to me ordering a filter coffee during a rush with one barista (I’m sorry, friend!).
 I would certainly go back, though, if that tells you anything, to try more.